-8. What if I did not code WSU on my original application for financial aid?
+7. What if I did not include Wichita State on my original application for financial

 You must review your Student Aid Report (SAR) to correct this situation.
 Using your Federal Student Aid ID (FSA ID), review your SAR to make the necessary corrections and resubmit it to the Federal Processing Center.
 Any changes or corrections can be made on-line at www.fafsa.gov.

 1. I just received an email that my Student Aid Report (SAR) is available online.

 After you apply for federal student financial aid, you’ll get your FAFSA results in an email report within a few days after your FAFSA has been processed or by mail within a few weeks.
 Your SAR is a summary of the financial and other information you reported on the FAFSA.
 Read the SAR and check it for accuracy.
 If there are no corrections, keep it for your records.
 If you need to make corrections, do so and submit the SAR online.
 Your SAR will contain your Expected Family Contribution (EFC), which is the number that is used to determine your eligibility for federal student aid, so it is important to review the SAR for accuracy.

 Verification is a process that ensures that the information you reported on your FAFSA is accurate.
 Verification selection can be random or because your FAFSA data was incomplete, estimated or inconsistent.

 2. What happens if I am selected for verification?